hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Downloads fail because storage is full
 - **Symptoms**: New downloads immediately error with filesystem quota or disk space messages.
 Existing project data fills the workspace.
 - **Resolution**: Downloaded files remain in the project directory until manually removed.
 Update the project directory to point to a lab shared folder to get more disk space as personal space is limited in FASRC cluster.
 If user still need to use the original directory, free disk space by deleting unneeded files via the OnDemand Files app or archive data elsewhere before retrying the download.

+### What happens if I download the same file twice?
+- **Symptoms**: Users worry that downloading a file again will overwrite the version already on disk.
+- **Resolution**: Loop automatically renames duplicate downloads by appending a numeric suffix (for example, `_01`, `_02`) so each transfer lands alongside the earlier version without overwriting it.【F:docs/guide/content/user_guide/downloading_files.md†L148-L159】

 ## Uploads